Aashishsharma/Learnings/SFMC/SFMC.md

 emailaddr type should only be 1, if we need to store multiple emails, store others in text as a datatype

 ![alt text](PNG/DE1.PNG "Title")

+use %%dataextensionfieldname%% when sending email in bulk like
+Hey %%firstName%%

+## Automation Studio